Our School Saints

 Patrick's captivity lasted until he was twenty, when he escaped after having a dream from God in which he was told to leave Ireland by going to the coast.
 There he found some sailors who took him back to Britain and was reunited with his family.

 A few years after returning home, Patrick was ordained a priest and was later ordained a bishop and sent to take the Gospel to Ireland.
 Patrick was able to convert the chieftain and preach the Gospel throughout Ireland.
 There, he converted many people -eventually thousands - and he began building churches across the country.
-He often used shamrocks to explain the Holy Trinity and entire kingdoms were eventually converted to Christianity after hearing Patrick's message.

 Patrick preached and converted all of Ireland for 40 years.
 He worked many miracles and wrote of his love for God in Confessions.
 After years of living in poverty, traveling and enduring much suffering he died March 17, 461.